ezrosent/allocators-rs/info/custom-vec.md

 *Workload 1: Small Allocations* This involves creating a vector and pushing 500 `usize`s onto it.
 We start all vectors at size 0, so this should involve a small number of reallocations from doubling operations.
 We include results with both 1 thread and 32 threads.
-Median absolute deviation is reported across threads, not iterations (that will be fixed soon).
+For this workload only, we have an "inner loop" where the 500-push workload is repeated 8 times; this is to reduce the overhead caused by having too many samples.

 The multithreaded numbers represent the same workload run across several threads, with each thread's run reported as a separate sample for the mean and